Patients are adults or children of any age with known, sporadic or familial PHEO/PGL, on the basis of one or more of the following:

 - Highly suspected presence of PHEO/PGL based on imaging studies, even with normal biochemistry.

 - Personal or family history of PHEO/PGL or genetic mutations known to predispose individuals to develop PHEO/PGL.

-- Patients and normal volunteers can be studied to provide blood/urine samples for biochemical, proteomic, and/or genetic and epigenetic analysis.
+- Patients can be studied to provide blood/urine samples for biochemical, proteomic, and/or genetic and epigenetic analysis.

 - Signed informed consent is required.

 - Patients must be willing to return to NIH for follow-up evaluation.